1. Are male students welcome?

 5. What if I need a refund for tuition/housing?

 Refunds for unused tuition and housing fees will be available only on a case-by-case basis.
-To receive a refund, a Refund Request Form must be completed and returned to the Director of Education within 10 working days of your child’s departure from workshop or your cancellation.
-You may obtain this form by contacting the Director of Education at firstname.lastname@example.org.
+To receive a refund, a Refund Request Form must be completed and returned to the Education Manager within 10 working days of your child’s departure from the summer intensive or your cancellation.
+You may obtain this form by contacting the Education Manager at email@example.com.

 6. Is financial aid available?

 The Artistic Staff occasionally chooses to waive or reduce tuition fees for certain students based upon financial need.
 Some merit scholarships may be awarded based upon auditions; merit scholarship recipients will be notified of their status in the audition acceptance letter.
-Granting a tuition waiver is solely the prerogative to the Artistic Staff.
+Granting a tuition waiver is solely the prerogative of the Artistic Staff.
 Waivers do not cover housing fees.
-To apply for financial aid (excluding merit scholarships), please contact the Director of Education.
-For those who wish to serve as Pointe to the Future chaperones, please contact the Director of Education for an application.
+To apply for financial aid (excluding merit scholarships), please contact the Education Manager.
+For those who wish to serve as Pointe to the Future chaperones, please contact the Education Manager for an application.
 Each chaperone will receive one tuition waiver for a student of their choice.

 1. Where are classes held?